SandwichGouda/Data/Data.md

 - _Id est_, typically, if your co-workers, or friends, have done some work, fast-forwarding means getting up do date with their recent changes.
 - In particular, `git pull --ff-only` or `git pull --no-ff` (or `git pull --ff`, which is equivalent to `git pull --no-ff`)(yes, that's a bit weird)(but whatever) pull respectively only fast-forward changes, or no fast-forward changes.

 ### Git remotes

 - `git push --force` with force push your repo to the remote.
   * Be cautious with this !
 This will erase the distant repo contents !
+- Once the remote is set up, you must set an upstream for every branch in the project.
+  * i.e., linking all branches of the local project to an existing branch in the remote repository.
+  * Checkout on the branch you want to link (`git checkout localbranch`)
+  * Run `git branch --set-upstream-to=origin/main localbranch`
+  * You can then push this branch to its upstream.
+  * If it doesn't work, run `git push --set-upstream origin main`.
+  * This commands pushes _and_ sets the upstream to the local branch.
+  * Once it worked once (even if you have to `--force` the command), the upstream'll be set (and a simple `git push` will suffice)
+  * It'll likely tell you that the remote branch already has commits and that you can't just push like that.
+If the remote repo is pretty much empty (has no subtantial work that mustn't be deleted), you can clean it (it will delete everything on it) by adding `--force`

 ### Git credentials